 In recent years, World Bank support for CDD has increasingly focused on creating national platforms to enhance service delivery and address poverty.
 Many programs that began as small stand-alone operations have gradually expanded to much wider, often national, coverage that have become part of formal decentralization strategies.

-Afghanistan: The Citizens’ Charter Afghanistan Project aims to reach 8.5 million in its first phase, providing people access to basic services for water, roads, irrigation, electricity and monitoring of education and health services.
-The project works through a participatory community-driven development approach aimed at increasing citizen satisfaction and trust in government.
+Afghanistan: The Citizens’ Charter Afghanistan Project aims to reach 10 million in its first phase, providing people access to basic services for water, roads, irrigation, electricity and monitoring of education and health services.
+The project works through a participatory community-driven development approach aimed at increasing citizen satisfaction and trust in government, and has reached 5.2 million beneficiaries.
 Additional financing was approved to support an emergency response to the regional displacement crisis that Afghanistan is facing through the rapid influx of over one million expected returnees from Pakistan and other countries.

 Morocco: the National Initiative for Human Development (INDH) was launched in 2005 to improve the living conditions of poor and vulnerable groups through enhanced economic opportunities, better access to basic and social services, and improved governance.
 Phase 2 of INDH (2011-2015) expanded the target population and geographic scope from 667 to 1,234 communities and from $1.2 billion to $2.1 billion over five years.
 The World Bank supported the second phase of INDH through its first Program-for-Results operation, focusing on enhancing access and quality in service provision; strengthening participatory local governance and social accountability; enhancing economic inclusion; and supporting capacity and systems development.
 From 2005 to 2015, over 45,000 community-driven sub-projects were financed, providing more than 10 million beneficiaries with access to basic social and economic infrastructure services and training.
 The impact evaluation of INDH showed a 21% increase of the average income and 41% increase in household assets in targeted communes, as well as a significant decrease in multidimensional poverty and an improvement in living conditions.

 Myanmar: The National CDD Program was the first World Bank project in Myanmar following the World Bank’s re-engagement with the country in 2012.
-To date, the project has reached over five million beneficiaries, with over 14,000 sub-projects completed in 47 townships.
-Communities have built or rehabilitated more than 1,500 schools, constructed over 2,500 kilometers of footpaths and access roads, and generated over 1.2 million paid person-days of labor.
-The project plans to expand to a total of 63 townships, covering 11,000 villages and 7 million people.
+To date, the project has reached over seven million beneficiaries, with over 18,000 sub-projects completed in 61 townships.
+Communities have built or rehabilitated more than 3,300 schools, constructed over 8,000 kilometers of footpaths and access roads, and generated over 6.4 million paid person-days of labor.

-CDD has also proven useful in responding to conflict and fragility, and in post-disaster contexts, as it has shown to be fast, flexible, and effective at re-establishing basic services.
-In fragile and conflict-affected states (FCS), the approach has also helped rebuild social capital and trust within communities, and between communities and governments.
-CDD has been used in several FCS countries in the Africa region (for example, Cote d’Ivoire, the Democratic Republic of Congo, Guinea-Bissau, Liberia, Mali, and South Sudan), as well as in Afghanistan, Myanmar and Solomon Islands.
+CDD has also proven useful in responding to conflict and fragility, and in post-disaster contexts, as it has shown to be fast, flexible, and effective at re-establishing basic services, including in insecure or inaccessible areas.
+In contexts affected by fragility, conflict or violence (FCV), the approach of partnering with communities in the provision of services and infrastructure has been highlighted as a critical strategy to conflict prevention in a 2018 joint UN-World Bank study on preventing violent conflict.
+CDD has been used in several fragile and conflict-affected states (FCS) in the Africa region (for example, Cote d’Ivoire, the Democratic Republic of Congo, Guinea-Bissau, Liberia, Mali, and South Sudan), as well as in Afghanistan, Myanmar and Solomon Islands.